 Cash savings cannot be combined with some income categories

-Category D: Cash savings cannot be combined with self-employment income, or with income from employment as a director or employee of a specified limited company in the UK, under either Category F or Category G: see Category F: last full financial year section of this guidance.
 Category D: Cash savings also cannot be combined with part (2) of Category B: salaried and non-salaried employment: see Category B: less than 6 months with current employer or variable income – person residing in the UK section of this guidance.
 The rules and requirements are set out in UK immigration rules.

-Combining cash savings with employment income
+Combining money savings with employment income

 For those in paid employment at the date of application, current cash savings may be used to make up any deficit in the current gross annual income of that employment (and / or in the confirmed employment in the UK to which they are returning, in the case of overseas sponsors), in order to meet the financial requirement.